fangwei123456/spikingjelly/docs/source/tutorial_en.clock_driven.rst

     # Use Poisson encoder
     encoder = encoding.PoissonEncoder()

 The training of the network is simple.
-Run the network for ``T`` time steps to accumulate the output spikes of 10 neurons in the output layer to obtain the number of spikes fired by the output layer ``out_spikes_counter``;\
-Use the firing times of the spike divided by the simulation duration to get the output layer pulse emission frequency ``out_spikes_counter_frequency = out_spikes_counter / T``.
-We hope that when the actual category of the input image is ``i``, the ``i``th neuron in the output layer has the maximum activation degree, while the other neurons remain silent.
-Therefore, the loss function is naturally defined as the spike of the output layer\firing frequency ``out_spikes_counter_frequency`` and the cross-entropy of ``label_one_hot`` obtained after one-hot encoding with the actual category, or MSE.
+Run the network for ``T`` time steps to accumulate the output spikes of 10 neurons in the output layer to obtain the number of spikes fired by the output layer ``out_spikes_counter``; Use the firing times of the spike divided by the simulation duration to get the firing frequency of the output layer ``out_spikes_counter_frequency = out_spikes_counter / T``.
+We hope that when the real category of the input image is ``i``, the ``i``-th neuron in the output layer has the maximum activation degree, while the other neurons remain silent.
+Therefore, the loss function is naturally defined as the firing frequency of the output layer ``out_spikes_counter_frequency`` and the cross-entropy of ``label_one_hot`` obtained after one-hot encoding with the real category, or MSE.
 We use MSE because the experiment found that MSE is better.
-In particular, note that SNN is a stateful, or memorized network, so before entering new data, you must reset the state of the network.
+In particular, note that SNN is a stateful, or memorized network.
+So before entering new data, you must reset the state of the network.
 This can be done by calling ``clock_driven.functional.reset_net(net)``  to fulfill.
 The training code is as follows:

 .. code-block:: python